 2. Schedule and Keep Annual Wellness Exams

 I don’t miss my annual wellness exam.
 I look forward to seeing the results of my heart screenings and assessments.
-As well as my blood pressure, blood tests for cholesterol and glucose levels.
+As well as my blood pressure and blood tests for cholesterol and glucose levels.

 3. Eat a Heart-Healthy Diet

 Our diet is one of the most important controllable risk factors to prevent heart disease.
-The foods we consume daily can either raise or lower your risk for heart disease.
+Daily foods can raise or lower your risk for heart disease.
 Be intentional about what you eat; if necessary, seek the services of a registered dietician.

 4. Be Physically Active

-For adults, the American Heart Association recommends 150 minutes of moderately intense exercise each week.
+The American Heart Association recommends 150 minutes of moderately intense exercise each week for adults.
 Regular exercise strengthens your heart and blood vessels.

 5. If You Smoke, Get Help to Quit